 When you get a chance to take more action and not just be a distant observer of developing events, make sure to analyze your options.
 Look for smart solutions that will help you benefit from them at a low cost of energy and resources.

 Don’t be afraid to step outside the box and do something different as you run a small business during high inflation rates.
 Take advantage of the technology and networking as your manage your small business.

-What are you doing to keep up with high inflation?
+How are you to run a small business during high inflation rates?
 I’d love to hear about it in the comments below.